 The Engineering Freshman Learning Community (FLC) will have an info session at the Explore UNC Charlotte events.
-Applications for the Engineering FLC are accepted January 12 through July 1.
+Applications for the Engineering FLC are accepted January 12 through July 1 at LC.UNCC.edu.

 The College of Engineering Learning Community (FLC) offers students a unique opportunity for successfully completing their degree.
 With the challenges of the rigorous curriculum, the first year of college can be very demanding.
 Therefore, FLC participants learn what it takes to achieve excellence with the support of a tight-knit community of persevering students who share common goals and interests.

 The Engineering FLC is open to all traditional freshmen who have been accepted to the Lee College of Engineering.
 It is a residential program.
 FLC participants live in Hawthorn Hall for two semesters (fall and spring).
 The FLC offers suite living in Hawthorn Hall.
 Each 4-person suite has two bedrooms, a bathroom, and living room.
 The basement has a laundry room, game room/TV area, and a full-size classroom.